prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 ### CT-per-sample

-[CreatedTimestamp (PROM-29)](https://github.com/prometheus/proposals/blob/main/proposals/0029-created-timestamp.md) records when a time series was created or last reset, therefore allowing more accurate rate or increase calculations.
+[CreatedTimestamp (PROM-29)](https://github.com/prometheus/proposals/blob/main/proposals/0029-created-timestamp.md) records when a series was created or last reset, therefore allowing more accurate rate or increase calculations.
 This is similar to the `StartTimeUnixNano` field in OTEL metrics.

 There is an effort towards adding CreatedTimestamp as a field for each sample ([PR](https://github.com/prometheus/prometheus/pull/16046/files)).
 This is for cumulative counters, but can be reused for deltas too.
 When this is completed, if `StartTimeUnixNano` is set for a delta counter, it should be stored in the CreatedTimestamp field of the sample.

 CT-per-sample is not a blocker for deltas - before this is ready, `StartTimeUnixNano` will just be ignored.

-Having CT-per-sample can improve the `rate()` calculation - the ingestion interval for each sample will be directly available, rather than having to guess the interval based on gaps.
+Having CT-per-sample can improve the `rate()` calculation - the collection interval for each sample will be directly available, rather than having to guess the interval based on gaps.
 It also means a single sample in the range can result in a result from `rate()` as the range will effectively have an additional point at `StartTimeUnixNano`.

 There are unknowns over the performance and storage of essentially doubling the number of samples with this approach.